The Engineering of Invisibility: How Sleep Earbuds Defy Physics

 On the surface, it’s an impossibly tiny, feather-light piece of black plastic.
 It promises invisibility, comfort for sleepers, and a full day of music.
 But this apparent simplicity is an illusion.
 Hiding within its minuscule 13.7-millimeter shell is a universe of sophisticated engineering, a story of scientific achievement, and, most fascinatingly, a masterclass in the art of the compromise.
-To truly understand this $15 marvel, we have to peel back the layers, starting with the very shell that promises to make it disappear.
+To truly understand this class of devices, we have to peel back the layers, starting with the very shell that promises to make it disappear.

 The Art of Weighing Nothing